 “Bye, Dad.
 See you tonight.
 Oh, and Todd’s coming home with me and he’ll be spending the night.”

-I closed the passenger side door and looked at Dad through the window.
+I closed the passenger side door and looked at Dad through the open window.
 He looked stressed.

 “Have a good day at school, Tony.”